🧡 Skip to main content🔍 Skip to search

 Configure scheduler…

-How to configure Task Scheduler trigger for periodic Task execution?
-When added, Task Scheduler properties are opened on the Scheduler tab which contains most relevant parameters.
+How to configure the Task Scheduler trigger for periodic Task execution?
+When added, the Task Scheduler properties are opened on the Scheduler tab which contains the most relevant parameters.

 Task Scheduler · recur every 20 seconds